Low Carb & Smart Carb Dieting. Glycemic Index, Low Carb Fat Burning Index, and many more successful diet approaches

 This traditional pasta and white bean soup is an Italian classic.
 Be sure to cook the pasta until just al dente.
 Keeping it a bit chewy or "toothsome" insures it maintains a low glycemic index.
 It makes a wonderful supper when served with a large tossed salad of romaine lettuce with red peppers, olives and sliced cucumbers and a dessert of plump dried fruit and roasted almonds.

-1 cup dried small white beans
+Ingredients:1 cup dried small white beans

 1 tablespoon extra-virgin olive oil